-- (a) To be eligible for paid military leave, an employee must have at least twelve (12) months of qualifying service immediately prior to the leave.
+a.
+To be eligible for paid military leave, an employee must have at least twelve (12) months of qualifying service immediately prior to the leave.
 Qualifying service is continuous and consecutive County service or recognized military service.
 Recognized military service is defined as full-time service in the armed forces during a national or state emergency.
 Generally, recognized military service would be that during World War II, the Korean War, the Vietnam Conflict, or any conflict for which an expeditionary medal was awarded.
 This time requirement does not apply to declared emergency situations.
-Under such emergencies, any employee ordered to active duty is eligible for paid temporary military leave. - (b) Temporary military leave with pay can be authorized for eligible employees only when they are ordered to active duty. - (c) Weekend drills are not active duty.
+Under such emergencies, any employee ordered to active duty is eligible for paid temporary military leave.

+- b.
+Temporary military leave with pay can be authorized for eligible employees only when they are ordered to active duty. - c.
+Weekend drills are not active duty.
 Departments will make reasonable attempts to change an employee's schedule to allow for off-duty attendance at monthly drills.
-If such accommodation is not possible, the employee may use leave as specified in (h). - (d) A copy of the employee's order to active duty must accompany any military leave with pay. - (e) Paid temporary military leave can be authorized for a maximum of thirty (30) calendar days in each fiscal year. - (f) In calculating leave, holidays (floating or regular) which occur during an employee's military leave will be charged as holidays used rather than military leave. - (g) All other calendar days encompassed by the order will be counted as military leave whether normally scheduled days or days off. - (h) Employees will not be denied the right to use leave to attend active or inactive military duty.
+If such accommodation is not possible, the employee may use leave as specified in (h). - d.
+A copy of the employee's order to active duty must accompany any military leave with pay. - e.
+Paid temporary military leave can be authorized for a maximum of thirty (30) calendar days in each fiscal year. - f.
+Upon expiration of the thirty (30) calendar days of paid military leave as set forth in subsection (e), the County shall pay the difference between the eligible employee's regular County salary, if the employee's military pay is less than the employee's regular salary. - g.
+The County shall continue to provide employee and dependent medical, dental and vision benefits, if applicable consistent with regular employment and subject to payment of employee premiums, if any, of such coverage. - h.
+The eligible employee's military service shall be considered as paid employment for purposes of benefits under the County's retirement system subject to the payment of the employee contribution for periods of continuous military leave. - i.
+In calculating leave, holidays (floating or regular) which occur during an employee's military leave will be charged as holidays used rather than military leave. - j.
+All other calendar days encompassed by the order will be counted as military leave whether normally scheduled days or days off. - k.
+Employees will not be denied the right to use leave to attend active or inactive military duty.
 If the employee is not eligible for temporary military leave with pay, the employee may request a leave of absence without pay or use accrued vacation, holiday, or compensatory time off.